 - 1. Students are to park in the student parking lot on the north end of the building. - 2.
 Vehicles are to be parked in designated areas/spaces. - 3.
 Vehicles are never to pass a parked bus loading or unloading. - 4.
-Vehicles should not block or interfere with the passage of other vehicles.

-5. Students are not to be in the parking lot during the school day without special permission from school administration (Principal/AD)

-- 6. Students are not to loiter in their vehicles upon arrival to or prior to departing from the school parking lot. - 7.
-Parking in the fire lane is prohibited.

-8. The front drive is for buses only at loading or unloading time.
+Vehicles should not block or interfere with the passage of other vehicles. - 5.
+Students are not to be in the parking lot during the school day without special permission from school administration. - 6.
+Students are not to loiter in their vehicles upon arrival to or prior to departing from the school parking lot. - 7.
+Parking in the fire lane is prohibited. - 8.
+The front drive is for buses only at loading or unloading time.
 Vehicles must use the northeast entrance/exit during this time.
-No traffic is permitted in the front parking lot while buses are loading and unloading.
-9. Use a low rate of speed when buses are in and around the loading/unloading areas of the attendance centers, as many students are changing buses for different destinations.
+No traffic is permitted in the front parking lot while buses are loading and unloading. - 9.
+Use a low rate of speed when buses are in and around the loading/unloading areas of the attendance centers, as many students are changing buses for different destinations. - 10.
+If students need to attend to their vehicles for any reason, then they should be escorted by CCSD staff.